neoforged/.github/primers/1.21.5/index.md

 - @TelepathicGrunt for the information within the 'Very Technical Changes' section
 - @RogueLogix for their review and comments on the 'Render Pipeline Rework' section
+- @Tslat for catching an error about `equipOnInteract`

 ## Pack Changes